PhilippeChab/nwscript-ee-language-server/README.md

 - Install NodeJS from https://nodejs.org/en/
 - Invoke `npm install -g yarn vsce` which will install Yarn, a dependency manager, and vsce, a VS Code packaging library
-- In the project root directory, invoke `npm install` which will install all dependencies using Yarn
+- In the project root directory, invoke `yarn install` which will install all dependencies using Yarn
 - Optional: If you want to regenerate data from nwscript.nss, place it in `servers/resources/nwscript.nss` then invoke `npm install -g ts-node` and afterwards, from the project root directory, `ts-node server/scripts/GenerateLibDefinitions.ts`.
 - In the project root directory, invoke `vsce package` which will produce a .vsix file
 - To install, in VS Code on the extension pane, click on the three dots at the top right then select Install From VSIX and navigate to the package you just produced.